 Solomon R. Guggenheim Museum, New York Gift, Theodor and Isabella Dalenson, 2011

 Josephine Meckseper co-opts commercial forms of presentation such as vitrines, window displays, and magazines to demonstrate how consumer culture influences subjectivity and society.
 Inserting this aesthetic into the context of an exhibition, she challenges the systems of circulation and display through which cultural imagery acquires meaning, conflating art objects with commodities.
 Afrikan Spir (2011) takes its title from an obscure nineteenth-century Russian philosopher who espoused the redistribution of wealth and studied the essential properties of individual and universal identity.
 The stainless steel and glass vitrine recalls early Modernism and the avant-garde as forms of political and aesthetic resistance to classism and capitalism.
 Housing disparate objects—a taxidermied raven, a digital print of actress Tippi Hedren of Alfred Hitchcock’s The Birds (1963), a lacy black stocking—and decked in mirrors, glass, and steel.
 As visually alluring as a shop window, the work presents an amalgam of Hollywood tropes and considers how signifiers of the glamorous and the Gothic have become divested of their original meaning and are now simply part of mainstream society.
 Here, American cultural imperialism, heralded by Hollywood, is sardonically sanitized.
-A critique of the extravagances of American commercialism, it also crucially includes a small mounted mirror—reflecting back the visage of the viewer.
+A critique of the extravagances of commercialism, Afrikan Spir also crucially includes a small mounted mirror—reflecting back the visage of the viewer.
 The relationship of the mirrored vitrine to its objects and their combined relationship to us brings up the question of whether there is a “world as a whole,” as Spir described, or just an infinite chain of correlations between matter and objects.